wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 perspective of CPUs, and will be translated to and from the internal command by the implementation of the interface class for requests and responses, respectively.

+The lifetime of request objects, contrary to the lifetime of memory event objects, span the duration of the memory operation.
+Request objects are allocated by the CPU who initiates the memory operation (e.g., in `commitReadEvent()`, `commitWriteEvent()`, and `commitFlushEvent()` of `class ArielCore`), and are kept in an internal pending operation map of the interface, which are matched against incoming completion notices from the hierarchy.
+When an operation completes, the original request object will be retrieved, updated to reflect the completion status of the operation, and sent back to the CPU.
+The CPU is responsible for the final destruction of the request after processing it (for example, in `ArielCore::handleEvent()`).

 ### The Interface Object

 The implementation of the interface object in SST's memory hierarchy is defined in files `memHierarchyInterface.h/cc`,